Leave a Message

 Our Hawaii Home Group 'Ohana Needs Us

 One of our Hawaii Home Group family members has been deeply impacted by the March 20th flooding.
 She is currently displaced while her home is being restored — significant damage, loss of personal belongings, and costs that insurance will not cover.
 I'm sharing this because she is ours.
 Because community isn't just a word we use in our marketing — it's the actual reason we do this work.
-If you feel called, please consider helping her directly.
+If you feel called, please consider helping her directly here.

 Cara made seven lasagnas.
 I made 300 energy balls.
 You might show up with a truck, or a check, or simply by sharing this post with someone who has more capacity to give than they realize.